DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-06-06-school-direct-view.md

         Qualification outcomes are more complex than this.
 For example:

         - QTS with a PGCE top-up – top-ups can vary, eg alumni PGCE, this also affects fees
-        - PGCE can vary, some have masters credits others don’t – sometimes you don’t get the PGCE if you fail the masters bit, sometimes that doesn’t matter
+        - PGCE can vary, some have masters credits others do not – sometimes you do not get the PGCE if you fail the masters bit, sometimes that doesn’t matter
     - text: Salary
       caption: |
-        The salary isn’t available.
-It’s based on the national teacher’s pay scale that isn’t published until later in the year.
+        The salary is not available.
+It’s based on the national teacher’s pay scale that is not published until later in the year.

         Schools have also been applying that scale differently, eg pro rata based on time in schools vs full time.
 Rules around this are unclear.